Explanation of Privacy Policies

-The Department of Student Health & Counseling strictly protects the privacy of information related to your health and any care you receive at Health & Counseling.
-In order to provide the best treatment to our students, we may use your health information: 1) to provide treatment, including consultation between Health & Counseling staff about relevant information, 2) to obtain payment, which may include charges to your student account.
+The Department of Student Health and Counseling strictly protects the privacy of information related to your personal health information (PHI) and any care you receive from Student Health and Counseling.
+In order to provide the best treatment to our students, we may use your PHI: 1) to provide treatment, including consultation between Health & Counseling staff about relevant information, 2) to obtain payment, which may include charges to your student account.

-Students have the following rights regarding how information is used:
+Students have the following rights regarding how PHI is used:

 - The right to request that we limit how we use and disclose information about your health and treatment.

 - The right to see and get copies of your records.
-In most cases, you have the right to look at or to get a copy of your Health & Counseling record.
+In most cases, you have the right to look at or to get a copy of your Student Health and Counseling record.
 The request must be made in writing.
 If your request is denied, we will tell you in writing, of the reasons for denial.
-You have a right to have the denial reviewed.
+You have a right to have the denial reviewed by the management team.

 - If you believe there is a mistake in your record, or that information is missing, you have the right to request that corrections are made.
 Please put your request in writing.
 If your request is denied, we will inform you in writing and explain your right to have the denial reviewed.
 It is then your right to file a written statement of disagreement with the denial.